altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 ~Her pinky had been numb, but now it was fine.~
 *She shook her hand awake.*
 "M::That's going to happen every time I do that?"
-"R::You won't be doing that often, now to your neighbor?"
+'R::That will not be often, now to your neighbor?'
 }
 {
 *She opened the door, and walked over to her neighbor's house.*